josephsmithberger/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 there is more than one node in the clicked area.

 - **Rotation pivot**: Sets the rotation pivot to rotate node(s) around.
-An added node has its rotation pivot at x: 0, y: 0, by default, with exceptions.
-For example, the default pivot for a [Sprite2D](https://docs.godotengine.org/en/stable/classes/class_sprite2d.html#class-sprite2d) is its center if the centered property is set to true.
+An added node has its rotation pivot at `x: 0`, `y: 0`, by default, with exceptions.
+For example, the default pivot for a [Sprite2D](https://docs.godotengine.org/en/stable/classes/class_sprite2d.html#class-sprite2d) is its center if the `centered` property is set to `true`.
 If you would like to change the rotation pivot of a node, click this button and choose a new location by left clicking.
 The node rotates considering this point.
 If you have multiple nodes selected, this icon will add a temporary pivot to be used commonly by all selected nodes.
-Pressing `Shift` and clicking this button will create the pivot at the center of selected nodes.
+Pressing ``Shift`` and clicking this button will create the pivot at the center of selected nodes.
 If any of the snap options are enabled, the pivot will also snap to them when dragged.

-- **Pan Mode** (`G`): Allows you to navigate in the viewport without accidentally selecting any nodes.
+- **Pan Mode** (``G``): Allows you to navigate in the viewport without accidentally selecting any nodes.
-In other modes, you can also hold `Space` and drag with the left mouse button to do the same.
+In other modes, you can also hold ``Space`` and drag with the left mouse button to do the same.

 - **Ruler Mode**: After enabling, click on the viewport to display the current global x and y coordinates.
 Dragging from a position to another one measures the distance in pixels.
 If you drag diagonally, it will draw a triangle and show the separate distances in terms of x, y, and total distance to the target, including the angles to the axes in degrees.
-The `R` key activates the ruler.
+The ``R`` key activates the ruler.
 If snapping is enabled, it also displays the measurements in terms of grid count:

 @Image(source: "2d_ruler_with_snap.png") {Using ruler with snapping enabled.}